Key Points

 Pricing for Diploma & Academic Documents

 Standard Package and Translation-Only OptionsTwo pricing plans are available for diploma apostille and certified translation.
-For overseas submissions, the Country-Specific Standard Package (¥77,000) — a unified price across all 5 countries — is the most frequently selected option.
-Note: for private university diplomas, notary public fees (approximately ¥11,500) are added as actual disbursements.
+For overseas submissions, the Country-Specific Standard Package (¥77,000+, tax included where applicable) — a standard fee shared across all 5 countries — is the standard plan.
+Notary public fees, related authority fees, and other actual disbursements may be added where a notary-route authentication step is required.
+Actual amounts vary depending on document type, language, notarization format, and receiving authority instructions.

 8 Common Issues with Diploma Authentication